sara-nl/jupyter/README.md

 Instructions on how to manage and share data and notebooks through nbgitpuller or the shared data storage can be found in the [data management & sharing guide](SHARING-DATA.md).

 ## Using the environment
 Instructions on using the Jupyter notebook environment can be found in the [usage documentation](USAGE.md).
+For troubleshooting tips, see the documentation page [here](TROUBLESHOOTING.md).